-To discover the island at your own pace, a rental car is highly recommended.
-You can reach more places by car than by public transport and save time.
-For example, you could rent a car at the airport, and leisurely drive to your holiday accommodation (instead of waiting for the transfer coach to drop off 52 other passengers in 20 different hotels).
-Insider tip!
+To explore the island at your own pace, renting a car in Tenerife is definitely something to consider.
+You can simply reach more places by car than by public transportation.
+For example, you could rent a car at the airport to leisurely drive to your accommodation.

-As mentioned in the Transport chapter (click here), the circumference of the island is 342 km.
-Theoretically, you could drive around the island in 1 day.
-But then you wouln't have much time to get out of the car and explore all the beauty the island has to offer.
+As mentioned in the chapter Transportation Options (click here), the circumference of the island is 342 km.
+In principle, you could drive around the island in 1 day.
+However, you wouldn't have much time to stop everywhere and enjoy all the beauty the island has to offer.

 I would recommend renting the car for at least a week.
-It often works out cheaper.
-Even if decide to leave it parked for a day a day or two.
+Often, this turns out to be cheaper, even if you leave the car parked for a day.